Disclaimer:

 then pull out of the slipstream to zip around, just before a corner.

-CWML: So you think that the increased driving skill makes up for
+CWML: So you think that the increased driving skill makes

 the lack of violence?